tarfw/tar3/README.md

 This app uses a hybrid database approach:

 1. **InstantDB** - Used for real-time collaboration features and user authentication
-2. **Turso (SQLite)** - Used for local-first data storage with automatic synchronization
+2. **SQLite** - Used for local-first data storage with automatic synchronization

 ### Database Creation

 For each new user, the app automatically creates:
 - A dedicated InstantDB database for real-time features
-- A dedicated Turso SQLite database for local-first storage
 - Database configuration stored in InstantDB for persistence across devices

-The Turso integration provides:
+The SQLite integration provides:
-- Offline-first capability with local SQLite storage
+- Offline-first capability with local storage
-- Automatic synchronization with the cloud when online
+- Automatic synchronization with InstantDB when online
 - Per-user isolated databases for data privacy
 - Database configuration stored in InstantDB for persistence across devices